 1956 – 1975

 The era of a cheerful, friendly star of bright yellow color has come.
 She was anthropomorphic: the two lower rays were her legs, and the two middle ones were her arms.
 Her feet were shod in miniature shoes, and in her hands were a large hot dog and a glass with a straw.
 The company name and promotional information were placed around an asterisk.
-The colors for the logo were chosen as bright, positive, appetizing, and attractive as possible—yellow and red.
+The colors for the logo were chosen to be as bright, positive, appetizing, and attractive as possible: yellow and red.

 1975 – 1978

-The company returned to the theme of the pedestal again and placed a smiling star with a hot dog on an oval geometric figure with a two-level name.
+The company returned to the pedestal theme, placing a smiling star with a hot dog on an oval geometric shape with a two-level name.
 Designers made it wide and “shod” it in big boots.
 She looked friendly, as always.

 1978 – 1987

 In this version, the pedestal disappeared, and the star became yellow with a red border and rounded rays.
-The developers moved down the name of the fast food restaurant chain, using the writing style of 1956-1975.
+The developers changed the name of the fast-food restaurant chain and used the writing style from 1956 to 1975.
 The star was located directly, not sideways.

 1987 – 2006

 The only change was in the inscription.
-The name was in rounded font with large dots at “a,” “r,” and “J.” The letters “C,” “s,” and “l” got bold serifs.
-In addition, the designers moved the text to the star’s right.
+The name was in a rounded font with large dots at “a,” “r,” and “J.” The letters “C,” “s,” and “l” got bold serifs.
+In addition, the designers moved the text to the right of the star.

 2006 – 2017

-After the rebranding, an additional inscription appeared on the logo: “Charbroiled Burgers.”
+After the rebranding, an additional inscription was added to the logo: “Charbroiled Burgers.”
 The designers placed it at the bottom on a separate tape.
-They tilted the star to the right, connected it with the letter “C,” and added a general red background, for which the edge of the star was outlined in black.
+They tilted the star to the right, connected it to the letter “C,” and added a general red background, with the star’s edge outlined in black.
 Thus, the company showed affinity with the parent company, CKE Restaurants, and another of its chains, Hardee’s.

 2017 – 2018

 This logo was used for only one year.
-It consisted of a smiling star without a border around the edge.
-The elements of the impromptu “face” and the name were painted black by the designers, and the red background and eyebrows were removed.
+It consisted of a smiling star without a border.
+The designers painted the elements of the impromptu “face” and the name black, and removed the red background and eyebrows.

 2018 – today

 Agency Havas returned the star’s eyebrows and added red elements to her.
 Because the lines are not connected in a frame, they are perceived as shadows, making the star three-dimensional.
 In addition, the designers changed the “r” and “s.”
-Now, those lowercase letters look like they’re printed instead of handwritten.
+Now, those lowercase letters look printed rather than handwritten.

 Font and Colors

-The mark dubbed the “Happy Star” appeared in the logo of Carl’s Jr. immediately after the restaurant’s opening.
-At first, it was cartoony and childish, but then it turned into a symbol of quality—a golden star.
-She is an integral element of the identity, the result of the efforts made to grow the fast food chain, and an iconic attribute at the level of Golden Arches.
+The mark dubbed the “Happy Star” appeared in Carl’s Jr.’s logo immediately after the restaurant’s opening.
+At first, it was cartoony and childish, but then it turned into a symbol of quality, a golden star.
+She is an integral part of the identity, the result of efforts to grow the fast-food chain, and an iconic symbol of the Golden Arches.

 The custom typeface used in the Carl’s Jr. logo was created specifically for this brand.
 It is similar in style to TT Polls Script Bold, Ethan Italics, and Kathya Script.
 However, there are no exact analogs.
-The title is in italics, reminiscent of handwritten text—neat and elegant.
+The title is in italics, reminiscent of handwritten text, neat.
 The corporate palette today is bright: it consists of yellow and red.
 Black is also used, which effectively contrasts with them.
 Previously, there was also white.

 FAQ